ankitmehrotrachemistry/5.__DotNet_Important_Links/README.md

 The built-in container is represented by **IServiceProvider interface** implementation that supports constructor injection by default.
 The built-in IoC container supports three kinds of lifetimes:

-**Singleton:** IoC container will create and share a single instance of a service throughout the application's lifetime.
+**a).
+Singleton:** IoC container will create and share a single instance of a service throughout the application's lifetime.
-**Transient:** The IoC container will create a new instance of the specified service type every time you ask for it.
+**b).
+Transient:** The IoC container will create a new instance of the specified service type every time you ask for it.
-**Scoped:** IoC container will create an instance of the specified service type once per request and will be shared in a single request.
+**c).
+Scoped:** IoC container will create an instance of the specified service type once per request and will be shared in a single request.

 ASP.NET Core framework includes extension methods for each types of lifetime; AddSingleton(), AddTransient() and AddScoped() methods for singleton, transient and scoped lifetime respectively.